Toward Translation of Nanotechnology Cancer Interventions (TTNCI, PAR 20-116)

 Projects selected by the NCI for funding under PAR 20-116 are automatically accepted for characterization in the NCL Assay Cascade.
-All awardees are expected to provide their nanoformulation for characterization at the NCL.
+All awardees are expected to provide their nanoformulation for characterization at the NCL, and should do so early on in the award cycle.
 A minimum set of characterization will be conducted for every submission, including assessment of sterility and endotoxin levels, nanoparticle size, zeta potential, and drug loading.
 Additional experiments may also be conducted and will be decided on a case-by-case basis with input from awardees and NCI.

-All studies performed at the NCL will be provided at no-cost to the awardee and will not be deducted from awarded funds.
+All studies performed at the NCL will be provided at no-cost to the awardee (both PAR 20-116 and PAR 20-284) and will not be deducted from awarded funds.
 Likewise, no funds need to be allocated for NCL testing in the grant proposal’s budget.